 I focus on medium-long term investments in U.S. equities.
 All of my investments and trades are determined via quantitative models.

-My model states that the current bull market in stocks still has at least 1-2 years left (most likely 2-3 years).
+My Medium-Long Term Model states that the current bull market in stocks still has at least 1-2 years left (most likely 2-3 years).
 As an investor and trader, I need to watch out for bear markets and significant corrections.
 I’m always looking for ideas that go against my market view.
 Don’t focus on ideas that confirm your market view.

 I share my latest thoughts on investing, trading, and the stock market on the blog.